k-vyn/framer-material-kit/README.md

-# Material Kit for FramerJS
+# Material Design Kit for FramerJS
 ![Material Kit Logo](/_img/framer-material-design-kit.jpg)

 Material Kit was created to make prototyping with [Material Design](https://material.io/) fast and easy without compromising the quality or customization.